felgueres/short-term-electrical-load-forecast/Issue-tracker/README.md

-Erroneous data tracker:
+Error tracker:

 - (9) duplicated timestamps -- NaN vals for kwh :

-    dropped
+    Dropped

 - 2013-08-17 -- communication failure:

-    replaced by monthly mean of day of week for that particular timestamp
+    Replaced by monthly mean of day of week for that particular timestamp

-    period extended 24 hours to cover complete erroneous values
+    Period extended 24 hours to cover complete erroneous values

-    [Show image of correction]